Ohms Law Calculator guide

 How to use the Ohms Law Calculator

 The Ohms Law Calculator solves the basic resistor relationships.
 Enter two known values and it fills in voltage, current, resistance, and power.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Ohms Law Calculator